‘Diese Sängerin bringt Blumen aus Schweden in die Tonhalle’(‘This singer brings flowers from Sweden to the Tonhalle’)

-Swedish soprano Lisa Larsson started her career as a flautist (Master of Fine Arts) and studied singing in Basel.
+Swedish soprano Lisa Larsson started her career as a flautist (MFA) and studied singing in Basel.
 Her first engagement was at the Zurich Opera House, where she performed under a number of conductors including Nikolaus Harnoncourt and Franz Welser-Möst.
-Following her debut at La Scala in Milan in ›The Magic Flute‹ under Riccardo Muti, she swiftly developed her international opera career, in particular as a Mozart interpreter.
-She appeared at renowned European opera houses and festivals.
+Following her debut at La Scala in Milan under Riccardo Muti, she swiftly developed her international opera career, in particular as a Mozart interpreter, appearing at the most prestigious European opera houses and festivals.

 Manacorda and a Haydn CD with Jan Willem de Vriend, Strauss‘ ›Four Last Songs‹ under Douglas Boyd, Mahler’s 8th symphony under David Zinman, the Mozart operas ›Don Giovanni‹ under Daniel Harding, ›Mitridate‹ under Adam Fischer, ›Il sogno di Scipione‹ under Gottfried von der Goltz, Händel‘s ›Jephta‹ under David Stern.
 She has also recorded numerous Bach Cantatas under Sir John Eliot Gardiner and Ton Koopman.